Preservatives for food use

 Organic acids, such as propionic acid (E280), benzoic acid (E210), sorbic acid (E200), and their salts, are added to foods with a low pH.
 For example, sorbic acid and its potassium and calcium salts inhibit the growth of molds, yeasts and fungi in products such as wine, fruit juices, processed cheeses, and some baked goods like pastries.
 Note that the antimicrobial activity of sorbic acid increases as the pH of the medium decreases, as the fully protonated molecule is readily taken up by microorganisms.[18]

-Examples of preservatives: E200, E211, E223, E235, E250, E280, and E284Nitrates and nitrites, specifically their sodium and potassium salts (E249-E252), are added to processed meats, such as sausages, sliced meats, canned meats, and certain cheeses.
+Skeletal formula of some preservatives: sorbic acid, sodium benzoate, sodium metabisulphite, sodium nitrite, propionic acid, boric acid, and natamycinNitrates and nitrites, specifically their sodium and potassium salts (E249-E252), are added to processed meats, such as sausages, sliced meats, canned meats, and certain cheeses.
 They are particularly effective at inhibiting the germination of Clostridium botulinum spores, the bacterium that causes botulism.[10]

 Sulfur dioxide and sulphites (E220-E228) are added to foods such as wines, dried fruits, and fruit juices.[16]